 Stars sometimes explode with such violence that for a week or two they outshine an entire galaxy of 100 billion stars.
 These `supernova explosions' can end the lives of both massive, young stars and welter-weight dead stars: white dwarfs.
 They involve diverse physics - the only common factor is the dominant role played by relativity - that is played out on a bewilderingly large range of scales.
 They have been detected through neutrinos in addition to electromagnetic radiation, and the gravitational waves they emit may soon be detected.
-Observations of distant supernovae suggest that the Universe itself is currently in the early stages of the ultimate explosion.
+Observations of distant supernovae suggest that the expansion rate of the universe is accelerating.

 In the first talk, James Binney will outline the physics that leads to prodigeous release of energy in core-collapse and deflagration supernovae.

-In the second talk, Philipp Podsiadlowski will explain how this energy (sometimes) creates a visible fireball and explain how the the fireball's physics gives rise to the observational signatures of different types supernovae before going on to explain the role of supernovae in the production of the heaviest elements in the periodic table.
+In the second talk, Philipp Podsiadlowski will explain how this energy (sometimes) creates a visible fireball, the physics of which gives rise to the observational signatures of different types of supernovae, before going on to explain the role of supernovae in the production of the heaviest elements in the periodic table.

 In the final talk Subir Sarkar will explain how deflagration supernovae have been used to infer that the Hubble expansion rate is accelerating, and critically assess whether the acceleration is real and due to `dark energy’.